ropensci-archive/fulltext/README.md

 available via Pubmed)
 * We __will__ add more, as publishers open up, and as we have time...See the [master list here](https://github.com/ropensci/fulltext/issues/4#issuecomment-52376743)

-Authorization: A number of publishers require authorization via API key, and some even more draconian authorization processes involving checking IP addresses.
-We are working on supporting all the various authorization things for different publishers, but of course all the OA content is already easily available.
+Authentication: A number of publishers require authentication via API key, and some even more draconian authentication processes involving checking IP addresses.
+We are working on supporting all the various authentication things for different publishers, but of course all the OA content is already easily available.

 We'd love your feedback.
 Let us know what you think in [the issue tracker](https://github.com/ropensci/fulltext/issues)